shreymahendru/n-app/README.md

 showErrorMessage(message: string, title?: string): void;
 ```

-`clearMessages` is a method that is used to clear all messages in a message stack.
+`clearMessages` is a method that is used to clear all messages in the message stack.

 ```typescript
 clearMessages(): void;